All Episodes

 It's just me.

-But nevertheless, Charlie Rose, who is literally clueless, uh if it's not happening within a five square block area of New York.
+But nevertheless, Charlie Rose, who is literally clueless if it's not happening within a five-square-block area of New York, talking to Brokaw about his new book, Boom, Voices of the 60s, Personal Reflections in the 60s today.

 Charlie Rose says, you say you hope it will be a catalyst for what?

-I hope it'll get people talking past ideological food fights and um and trying to find some common ground, trying to decide what of the sixties we want to keep and what we should leave behind.
+I hope it'll get people talking past ideological food fights and trying to find some common ground, trying to decide what are the 60s we want to keep and what we should leave behind.

 And I say, you know, let's get beyond that.